UMT 12x20 red / N38 - magnetic pin

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Health risk arising from small pieces of magnets are risky, when accidentally ingested, which becomes significant in the context of children's health.
-Furthermore, miniscule components of these devices have the potential to complicate diagnosis when they are in the body.
+- Potential hazard to health from tiny fragments of magnets are risky, if swallowed, which is particularly important in the aspect of protecting young children.
+Furthermore, miniscule components of these products are able to be problematic in medical diagnosis when they are in the body.

 Neodymium magnets can become demagnetized at high temperatures.